 All electronic records will be either physically destroyed or wiped.
-Data may simply be deleted pending the eventual physical destruction or wiping of the device in question.
+Deletion of the files simply by over-writing will not be sufficient, save that the data may be deleted pending the eventual physical destruction or wiping of the device in question.